Surgery to remove lymph nodes to treat melanoma

 It’s important to be aware of the benefits and disadvantages of surgery to remove your lymph nodes and to discuss these with your doctors before your treatment.

-In many cases, surgery to remove affected lymph nodes will help control the spread and growth of the cancer in the affected lymph node areas.
-It will also reduce the risk of the cancer spreading to other parts of the body.
+In many cases surgery to remove affected lymph nodes helps control the local spread and growth of the melanoma.

-Surgery to remove the lymph nodes will leave a scar on your skin, which will fade with time.
+The surgery will leave a scar on your skin, which will become less noticeable with time.
 You may want to discuss with your doctor and nurse what the scar may look like after surgery.

 Removing the lymph nodes can sometimes lead to lymphoedema.
-But there are ways you can help lower your risk of getting lymphoedema or reduce its severity if it does develop.
+This is a swelling of an arm, leg or other part of your body, depending on which lymph nodes were removed.
+There are ways you can help lower your risk of lymphoedema or reduce its severity if it does develop.
+There’s still a risk that the melanoma may come back again after removing the lymph nodes.